Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: The disk-corona model

 \subsection{Self-similar solution of the slim disk}

+Since the concept of slim disk has been proposed by \citet[][]{abrawicz1988}, great efforts have been made to solve its structure and emergent spectrum \citep[e.g.,][]{2000PASJ...52..499M, watarai2000, 2001ApJ...549L..77W}.
+Detailed calculation for the structure and the emergent spectrum of the slim disk is very complicated, depending on how to treat the radiative transfer, the effect of wind, etc, which has exceeded the scope of this paper.
+We take the modified self-similar solution as a zeroth-order approximation, which captures the basic properties of the slim disk, such as the photon-trapping effect and the saturated luminosity, and is sufficient for a statistical study of the accretion flow in AGN.
 We adopt most of the assumptions and procedures outlined in \citet{watarai2006}, with two modifications as described in the main text.
 For clarity, the modified formulae are outlined in this section.
-In the slim disk scenario, the radiative flux at the disk surface can be estimated with Rosseland approximation \citep{1977PThPh..58.1191H},
+In the slim disk scenario, the radiative flux at the disk surface can be estimated using Rosseland approximation \citep{1977PThPh..58.1191H},